Pillar Page Examples: Two Real Topic Clusters

 A Note From Practice

 While InLinks automates internal linking and schema deployment across your cluster, I always recommend a manual review pass before considering it done.
 Automated systems work from pattern recognition — they can occasionally link entities in ways that are technically correct but contextually off for your specific page or audience.
 Check that each auto-generated internal link uses anchor text that feels natural in context, and verify that schema markup accurately reflects the actual content on each page rather than a generalized entity definition.
+Markup that describes content the page doesn’t contain reduces trust rather than building it.
 Automation accelerates the process significantly; human judgment is still what makes it accurate.

 How Do You Create a Pillar Page?

-Creating a pillar page requires four foundational steps: selecting your pillar keyword and mapping cluster subtopics, researching existing content to identify gaps, building a comprehensive outline that covers every major angle, and writing with answer-first structure so each section leads with a direct, quotable response.
+Creating a pillar page requires four foundational steps: selecting your pillar keyword and mapping cluster subtopics from real query data, researching existing content to identify gaps, building a comprehensive outline that covers every major angle, and writing with answer-first structure so each section leads with a direct, quotable response.

 Before jumping into automation tools, I execute these fundamental steps:

 • Pillar and Cluster Keywords: Think of your main topic as the trunk of a tree and the related subtopics as the branches.
 The pillar keyword is the broad, high-level term that serves as the foundation.
-The cluster keywords are the specific subtopics that support and expand on the main idea.
+The cluster keywords are the specific subtopics that support it.
+On a new site with no search history, source those from long-tail intent research — tools like AnswerThePublic surface the questions and worries behind a topic before you have any traffic of your own.
+On an established site, mine your Search Console query data for impressions without clicks.
+On a site that started new and grew, you do both in sequence, which is the more common reality.

 • Research to Provide Real Value: Dive deep into your chosen topic, exploring existing articles and videos to see what’s available.
 Look for missing information or unique angles to make your page stand out from existing results.